mrjones2014/mdpreview.nvim/README.md

   -- enabled on these filetypes
   filetypes = { 'markdown', 'markdown.pandoc', 'markdown.gfm' },
   renderer = {
-    -- use the nvim buffer renderer
-    backend = 'buffer',
+    -- use the nvim buffer renderer, currently `buffer` is the only available backend backend = 'buffer',
     -- options for the renderer backend
     opts = {